Prisma vs Drizzle: Type-Safe ORM or Lightweight SQL Builder?

 What is the verdict on Prisma vs Drizzle?

-Prisma and Drizzle are both excellent TypeScript ORMs offering full type safety, but with different philosophies.
-Prisma 7 has made significant strides with a 90% smaller bundle and better edge support, solidifying its position as the most mature ORM.
-Drizzle distinguishes itself with SQL-like syntax and a bundle size of just 7.4 KB, making it preferred for edge-first architectures.
-For new projects, the choice depends on your preference: abstraction and tooling (Prisma) or SQL proximity and minimal overhead (Drizzle).
+Prisma and Drizzle are both excellent TypeScript ORMs offering full type safety, but with fundamentally different philosophies.
+Prisma provides an abstract query layer with auto-generated types, a declarative schema, and extensive tooling like Prisma Studio and Prisma Accelerate.
+Prisma 7 has made significant strides with a 90% smaller bundle and improved edge support, solidifying its position as the most mature ORM.
+Drizzle distinguishes itself with SQL-like syntax giving developers full control over their queries, a bundle size of just 7.4 KB, and zero-overhead type safety without code generation.
+For projects that are edge-first or where SQL proximity and minimal overhead are priorities, Drizzle is the better choice.
+For complex data models with many relations, multi-database support, and need for visual tooling, Prisma is the stronger option.

 Which option does MG Software recommend?

-At MG Software, we use Prisma for projects that benefit from the declarative schema and extensive tooling, particularly for complex data models.
-For edge-first applications and projects where cold start performance is crucial, we choose Drizzle for its minimal bundle size.
-We combine both ORMs with Supabase and PostgreSQL.
-The choice is aligned with project requirements: Prisma for rapid development with Prisma Studio, Drizzle for maximum runtime performance.
+At MG Software, we use Prisma for projects that benefit from the declarative schema and extensive tooling, particularly for complex data models with many relations where Prisma Studio simplifies management.
+For edge-first applications and projects where cold start performance is crucial, such as Vercel Edge Functions and Cloudflare Workers, we choose Drizzle for its minimal 7.4 KB bundle size.
+We combine both ORMs with Supabase and PostgreSQL in our projects.
+The choice is aligned with project requirements: Prisma when rapid development with tooling is the priority, Drizzle when maximum runtime performance and SQL proximity are decisive.
+Both ORMs deliver excellent results in production.

 Frequently asked questions